Fyber does not accept edits to this MSA. All changes must be provided only in the Service Order

-This privacy and information security agreement (“PISA”) forms part of the Agreement entered between Demand Partner and Fyber for the purchasing of ads inventory and serving of advertisement via Fyber’s Services (“Agreement”).
+This privacy and information security addendum (“PISA”) forms part of the Agreement entered between Demand Partner and Fyber for the purchasing of ads inventory and serving of advertisement via Fyber’s Services (“Agreement”).
 In case of any conflict between a provision of the PISA and the Agreement, the provision of the PISA shall prevail.
 All capitalized terms not defined herein will have the meaning set forth in the Agreement.

 Fyber’s provision of the Services to Demand Partner entails the transmission and processing of data retrieved, sent and received by and from Fyber’s Users, clients and other third parties (“Data”).
 Certain transmitted Data may constitute Personal Information, as this term is referred to under applicable Data Protection Legislation.
 Therefore, the parties agree to comply with the following provisions.

 1.3.
 “Individual” means a natural person to whom Personal Information relates, also referred to as “Data Subject” pursuant to the GDPR or as “Consumer” pursuant to the CCPA.